clavisound/SlimLoRa/README.md

 - [x] Channel Mask
 - [x] RxTimingSetup
 - [x] DevStatusAns.
 Battery status is working, I think margin is fine.
+- [x] LinkCheckReq.
+(Margin and Gateways count)
+- [x] DeviceTimeReq.
+Fractional second on purpose is truncated to ms resolution.
+I can't undestand how much precise is the timing from LNS.
+Have to verify with GPS.

 # BUGS